danialjivraj/pdf-merger/README.md

 python app.py
 ```

-And go to the following port to experiment with the project.
+And go to the following port to experiment with the project:
 ```
 http://127.0.0.1:5000
 ```